winterqq/pls-donate-utils/README.md

 ## How to use?
 1. Download the repo either using `git clone` or [this link](https://github.com/tzechco/pls-donate-utils/archive/refs/heads/main.zip)
 2. Extract the files if necessary
-3. Run the file `start.bat` (you will have to run it once or twice for everything to install)
+3. Run the file `run.bat` (you will have to run it once or twice for everything to install)
 4. Add tokens